Hip Pain Condition Relief

 Hip pain is a commonly-experienced pain experienced in and around the hip joints.
 Inflamed tendons or issues with the ligaments and muscles surrounding the hip joint are the usual causes.
 In some cases, hip fractures or Snapping Hip Syndrome can also lead to hip pain.

-If you’ve been dealing with hip pain in the Charlotte area for weeks or even months, it would probably be prudent to visit a local doctor.
+If you’ve been Neogenix Stem Cell Treatment Charlotte, NC for weeks or even months, it would probably be prudent to visit a local doctor.
 At NeoGenix, Dr Altizer and his team have been successfully treating hip pain for years.
 In Charlotte NC, NeoGenix offers advanced as well as interventional techniques for managing pain in your hips.
-Our regenerative medicine methods are non-surgical and non-opiate, ensuring that there are no risks of adverse side effects.
+Our regenerative treatments methods are non-surgical and non-opiate, ensuring that there are no risks of adverse side effects.

 Identifying the Causes of Hip Pain